Michael Monroe: Personal life

+During the 1980s Monroe lived in Stockholm, spending six months on the streets.
+He met his first wife Jude Wilder in 1985 while she was working at CBS for Hanoi Rocks' Two Steps From The Move project.
+After they married in 1989 the couple moved to Los Angeles and then to New York, where Monroe lived for ten years.
+After many years spent living in the United States, the couple relocated to Turku, Finland.
+Wilder died of an intracranial haemorrhage on 19 June 2001.
+Monroe married his second wife, Johanna, on 3 July 2003.

-Unlike other members of Hanoi Rocks in the 1980s, Monroe was never a big drug user or a big drinker although in the band's book All Those Wasted Years, Monroe tells about being addicted for a short while to amphetamine and heroin in the 1980s while living in London, and to amphetamine between 2000 and 2002 after his first wife died.
+Unlike other 1980s members of Hanoi Rocks, Monroe was never a big drug user or a big drinker, although in the band's book All Those Wasted Years he tells about being addicted for a short while to amphetamines and heroin in the 1980s while living in London, and to amphetamines between 2000 and 2002 after his first wife died.

-During his years in the music business, Michael Monroe has established a close friendship with many music business icons including the late Stiv Bators and Johnny Thunders (both idols of Monroe's), Steven Van Zandt, who produced Monroe's self-titled album with Demolition 23, Deborah Harry, Axl Rose, Slash, Duff McKagan and Alice Cooper.
+During his years in the music business Monroe established close friendships with many musicians including Stiv Bators and Johnny Thunders (both idols of Monroe's), Steven Van Zandt, who produced Monroe's self-titled album with Demolition 23, Deborah Harry, Axl Rose, Slash, Duff McKagan and Alice Cooper.

+Legacy

-Michael Monroe and Hanoi Rocks have influenced many rock artists and bands including Guns N' Roses, with the band's lead guitarist Slash being a fan prior to the commencement of his professional musical career, having bought tickets to the sold-out gigs in Los Angeles which were cancelled because of the death of Razzle, and lead vocalist Axl Rose publicly citing Hanoi Rocks as an influence.
-Additionally, Vince Neil and Nikki Sixx of Mötley Crüe have acknowledged Hanoi Rocks as an influence on their music.
-In the Hanoi Rocks autobiography All Those Wasted Years, Foo Fighters guitarist Chris Shiflett commented that "The Hollywood scene changed in just one night after people saw the pictures of Hanoi Rocks.
-After that everyone was wearing the same kind of hair, clothes and make up as Monroe."
-Michael Monroe and Hanoi Rocks have often been mentioned as crucial influences on the music and fashion of Los Angeles' burgeoning glam metal scene, which was then developed into a mainstream commercial force by many groups throughout the 1980s, such as Mötley Crüe, Jetboy, L.A.
+Michael Monroe and Hanoi Rocks have influenced many rock artists and bands, including Guns N' Roses.
+The band's lead vocalist Axl Rose publicly cited Hanoi Rocks as an influence, and lead guitarist Slash was a fan of the band before he became a professional musician himself, attending the sold-out gigs in Los Angeles which were cancelled because of the death of Razzle.
+Vince Neil and Nikki Sixx of Mötley Crüe have acknowledged Hanoi Rocks as an influence on their music, and Foo Fighters guitarist Chris Shiflett commented that "The Hollywood scene changed in just one night after people saw the pictures of Hanoi Rocks.
+After that everyone was wearing the same kind of hair, clothes and make up as Monroe".

+Monroe and Hanoi Rocks have been seen as crucial influences on the music and fashion of the Los Angeles' glam metal scene, developed into a mainstream commercial force by many groups throughout the 1980s, including Mötley Crüe, Jetboy, L.A.
 Guns and Poison.

-Monroe met his first wife Jude Wilder in 1985 while she was working at CBS for Hanoi Rocks' Two Steps From The Move project.
-After they married in 1989, the couple moved to Los Angeles and then to New York.
-Later on the couple relocated to Turku, Finland, following many years spent living in the United States.
-Wilder died of an intracranial hemorrhage on 19 June 2001.
-Michael Monroe married his second wife, Johanna, on 3 July 2003.